Johnson wins Daytona 500, Patrick eighth

 | DAYTONA BEACH, Florida

-DAYTONA BEACH, Florida Jimmie Johnson cemented his place in NASCAR's list of greats by winning his second Daytona 500 on Sunday, while pole-sitter Danica Patrick placed eighth, the best finish for a woman in the 'Great American Race'.
+DAYTONA BEACH, Florida Jimmie Johnson added to his place in NASCAR's list of greats by winning his second Daytona 500 on Sunday while Danica Patrick placed eighth, the best-ever finish for a woman in the 'Great American Race'.

-Five-times Sprint Cup champion Johnson led for the final 10 laps to finish ahead of Dale Earnhardt Jr and 54-year-old Mark Martin.
+Five-times Sprint Cup champion Johnson led through the last 10 laps to finish ahead of Dale Earnhardt Jr and the 54-year-old Mark Martin.

-Driving the number 48 Chevrolet for Hendrick Motorsports, Johnson first won the race in 2006 but had not finished above 27th in the last six editions of stock car racing's premier event.
+Johnson, driving the number 48 Chevrolet for Hendrick Motorsports, first won the race in 2006 but had not finished above 27th in the last six editions of stock car racing's premier event.

 "I had a lot of confidence in those final two laps leading the train because I knew just how fast this car was," said Johnson.

-The race came a day after a crash in the second tier Nationwide race at the Daytona International Speedway left around 30 fans needing treatment after debris flew into the crowd.
+The race came a day after a crash in the second tier Nationwide race at the Daytona International Speedway left 28 fans needing treatment after debris flew into the crowd.

-As usual there were some wrecks in the always incident filled race with an early collision on lap 33 involving nine cars but there were no injuries.

-Several vehicles span off the track, including favorites Tony Stewart and Kasey Kahne, and previous Daytona winners Kevin Harvick and Jamie McMurray.
+As usual there were some wrecks in the always incident filled race with an early collision on lap 33 with nine cars involved, several spinning off the track including one of the favorites Tony Stewart and 2007 Daytona 500 winner Kevin Harvick.

-It was more disappointment for Stewart, who having won virtually every honor in the sport has yet to taste success in the famous Daytona Victory Lane.

-Patrick conceded her inexperience may have cost her at the decisive stage of the race but that her performance was more significant than winning pole position.
+Patrick conceded her inexperience may have cost her at the decisive stage of the race but that her performance was more significant than winning the pole.

 But Johnson proved too quick for Patrick and the pack.